 Its exquisite scents and flavours arouse associations with the fresh aromas of young white wines.
 However, while those who think of “asparagus wine” as fragrant, light and crispy Spring wines from the latest vintage are on the right track – there is still so much more.
 Because full, robust and mature wines often make optimal partners for young vegetables.

 Basic Criteria for Asparagus Wine

 - White Wine:Practically without exception, asparagus wines are white

 - Dry: As a rule, asparagus wines should be dry

-- Body: Ideally, asparagus wines should be medium- to full-bodied, but with an alcohol level that is not too high
+- Body: Asparagus wines should be medium- to full-bodied with a lower level of alcohol

-- Maturity: Wines that have aged 2 - 3 years usually fit much better to asparagus than those from the last vintage
+- Maturity: Wines that have aged 2 – 3 years usually fit well to asparagus

 - Acidity: Elegant, fine and well-integrated

 - Aroma: For the most part, a neutral bouquet is advantageous - no Botrytis

 - Holz: A slight wood note only for special recipes, such as Hollandaise, Polonaise, etc